Skip to main content

 A banner displaying various microscopy images of pathology samples

-The Core Pathology is a self funding medical laboratory and is a fee-for-service facility providing histopathology services to members of Queen Mary University of London and other academic institutes, as well as providing a diagnostic service to the private sector (for more details on the diagnostic service please see tab below).
+The Core Pathology is a self funding UKAS accredited medical laboratory (8369) and is a fee-for-service facility providing histopathology services to members of Queen Mary University of London and other academic institutes, as well as providing a diagnostic service to the private sector (for more details on the diagnostic service please see tab below).

 Our remit is to advise, support or carry out work for research groups within Queen Mary University of London which ranges from: